bbauska/W3Cx-5of5/README.md

 <h4>FormEvent properties</h4>

-There are no particular properties that need to be mentioned here.
+<p>There are no particular properties that need to be mentioned here.
 Usually, on a form event listener, we check the content of the different input fields, using their value property.
-See examples in the part of the course that deals with form events.
+See examples in the part of the course that deals with form events.</p>

 <h4>Example #1: validating on the fly as the user types in a text input field</h4>

-First variant: using the &apos;input&apos; event:
+<p>First variant: using the &apos;input&apos; event:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 217.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">